May 6, 2021

 Our level of alertness can vary from revved up, bursting with energy, to relaxed, almost no energy & everything in between.
 One level of alertness isn’t necessarily better or worse than the other, they all serve their own purpose, however when we struggle to change our level of alertness when needed – say when your child needs to switch from a high arousal state from recess to a focused state to learn – we can run into some problems.

-Now that we have a basic understanding of self regulation, let’s get to those warning signs I mentioned earlier.
+Now that we have a basic understanding of self regulation, let’s get to those warning signs you should keep an eye out for.

 This could look like having trouble getting out of an exciting environment (like a birthday party or playing on the playground), getting out the door in the morning for school or an after school activity on time, or getting stuck in front of the television (or tablet, phone, etc.).